wrf/supermatrix/README.md

 `check_supermatrix_alignments.py -a philippe2009_FullAlignment.phy -p philippe2009_partitions.txt -f phylip-relaxed -m philippe2009_occupancy_matrix.tab`

 To reorder the matrix based on taxa in a rooted tree, use the `-T` option with a nexus-format tree.
 For instance, open any tree in figtree, rotate branches, etc, then copy and paste the tree to a text file, and this is in nexus format.
-The run `draw_matrix_occupancy.R` below.
+Then run `draw_matrix_occupancy.R` below.

 `check_supermatrix_alignments.py -p Metazoa_full_Models_short.txt -a Metazoa_full-fix.phy -f phylip-relaxed -m Metazoa_full_matrix.tab -T Metazoa_full.nex`